apache/incubator-toree-website/site/docs/current/user/installation.md

 --spark-context-initialization-timeout <Long>      number of milliseconds allowed for
                                                      creation of the spark context; default
                                                      is 100 milliseconds
---nosparkcontext                                   kernel should not create a spark
+--alternate-sigint  <String>                       specifies the signal to use instead of SIGINT
-                                                     context
+                                                     for interrupting a long-running cell; value
--v, --version                                      display version information
+                                                     does not include the SIG prefix; use of USR2 is recommended --nosparkcontext                                   kernel should not create a spark context -v, --version                                      display version information